Screening & Diagnostic Mammograms

 - During the test, you will be asked to undress to the waist.
 Two-piece outfits make this a little easier.

 You will be given a gown and asked to remove jewelry and clothing from the waist up.
-There is a locker for your personal items, and you will hold the key during your exam.
+There is a locker for your personal items and you will hold the key during your exam.
 After changing, you will go across the hall to the mammography suite, where the mammography tech will review your personal history with you.

 During the procedure, the technician places one of your breasts on a platform and helps you position your head, arms and torso to allow an unobstructed view of your breast.

-Your breast must be compressed to even out its thickness and permit the x-rays to penetrate the breast tissue.
+Your breast must be compressed to even out its thickness and permit the X-rays to penetrate the breast tissue.
 The pressure also holds your breast still to decrease blurring from movement and minimizes the dose of radiation needed.
-During the brief x-ray exposure, you’ll be asked to stand still and hold your breath.
+During the brief X-ray exposure, you’ll be asked to stand still and hold your breath.

 The entire test takes about 10 minutes.
 Afterward, you may dress and resume normal activity.
 We provide deodorant and wipes for your convenience.
+Typically, you will know the results of your test within a few business days.